OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 OpenNebula Configuration
 ================================================================================
-Once the Filesystem storage is setup, the OpenNebula configuration comprises to steps:
+Once the Filesystem storage is setup, the OpenNebula configuration comprises two steps:

-- Create a System Datastore
+* Create a System Datastore
-- Create an Image Datastore
+* Create an Image Datastore

 Create a System Datastore
 --------------------------------------------------------------------------------